A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 As a consequence, most of us have a longing to belong that stems from a fear of being abandoned (which we subconsciously experienced as children).

 This unmet need to belong drives us to identify with social groups, religious institutions, and other special-interest groups in adulthood.
-It also fuels a lot of people’s impulse to invest time in social media.
+It also fuels many people’s impulse to spend time on social media.

 neurotic needs